2012 Pacific typhoon season: Typhoon Sanba (Karen)

 A low-pressure area formed east of Palau on September 9.
 On September 10, both the JMA and the JTWC upgraded it to a tropical depression.
 As the system entered the PAR early on September 11, the PAGASA named it Karen.
 At the same time, the JMA upgraded the system to a tropical storm and named it Sanba, and the JTWC also upgraded it to a tropical storm later.
+Late on September 12, Sanba began explosive intensification, prompting the JMA upgrading it to a severe tropical storm and even a typhoon later.
+On September 13, the JTWC reported that Sanba rapidly strengthened into a category 5 super typhoon, the strongest since Megi in 2010.
+By the next day, the system started to weaken as it had undergone an eyewall replacement cycle.
+It soon ended up with a 57 kilometer-wide eye.
+On September 17, Sanba made landfall over South Korea.

 In Kōchi Prefecture, Japan, 222 hectares (548 acres) of agricultural land was damaged by the storm, with losses reaching ¥50 million (US$640 thousand).
 Throughout Okinawa, damage to agriculture, forestry, and fisheries amounted to ¥900 million (US$11.5 million).